nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 # Let's get our hands dirty

-- Create a notebook in your jupyterlab environment on nebari with a name of your choice
+- Create a notebook in your JupyterLab environment on Nebari with a name of your choice
 - Select an environment from the dropdown (eg: `dashboard`)
 - Copy the below code to your notebook and execute.